cdcarson/frieda/README.md

 - Where to find your database URL.
 - Where you want the generated code to go.

-These options are saved to `.friedarc.json`.
-You don't have to go through the prompts every time.
+These options are saved to `.friedarc.json`, so you don't have to go through the prompts every time.

 Frieda then fetches the schema and generates code.

 ### Basic Usage